nlentzas/LadyBug/readme.md

 # LadyBug

-LadyBug is a bug algorithm based on Received Signal Strength Indication (RSSI).
-It has two distinct parts.
-The first part is localization, where the position of the beacon in the robot-centric coordinates system are calculated.
-The second part is navigation. where the robot navigates to the beacon while avoiding obstacles found on it's way.
+Localization and navigation is a crucial task of autonomous robots.
+LadyBug is a novel bug algorithm using the Received Signal Strength Indication (RSSI) of an electromagnetic signal.
+The algorithm is able to accurately calculate the position of the beacon emitting the aforementioned signal.
+Experiments were performed with a simulated robot equipped only with local sensors.

 LadyBug was based on the key idea of I-Bug [[1]](#1).
 In  order  to  evaluate  the  performance  of  the LadyBug algorithm  and  provide  an  empirical  comparison  against  the I-Bug algorithm, we implemented both algorithms.

 ## Usage

 In order to use the provided code, Webots is needed [[2]](#2).
-You can download webots from https://cyberbotics.com/ A demo world is provided (```plain.wbt```) as well as the controller implementing both algorithms (```bug.c```).
+You can download webots from https://cyberbotics.com/.
+A demo world is provided (```plain.wbt```) as well as the controller implementing both algorithms (```bug.c```).

 ## Citation